ChetanXpro/chetanxpro/README.md

 - [Document-AI](https://github.com/ChetanXpro/Document-AI): A tool to extract structured data from a PDF, offering a good open-source alternative to Google's Document AI.
 - [Superbridge-Dashboard](https://github.com/ChetanXpro/superbridge-dashboard): Track and update blockchain bridge transaction limits for supported tokens on your App chain.
 - [VideoSanitizer](https://github.com/ChetanXpro/VideoSanitizer): 🎥 VideoSanitizer automatically censors or mutes explicit content in videos using AI.
+- [autosub](https://github.com/ChetanXpro/autosub): Automatically generate and overlay subtitles for any video.